What's The Best Time Of Day To Workout?

 When you are asleep, your body uses this time to recuperate and recover from your day.
 During sleep, muscles repair themselves, so when you wake up your body should be feeling fresh and ready to workout!
 Of course, this depends on the quality of your sleep, so make sure you are going to bed early enough and are turning off any electronic devices such as your phone or TV at least an hour before bed.
 Just remember to complete a warm up before you workout to help wake up your muscles!

 Working out in the afternoon

-For any BBG girls who love strength training, there can be some advantages to training late in the day.
+For anyone who loves strength training, there can be some advantages to training late in the day.
 This is because the hormone that helps to build muscle is produced more in the evening than the morning.
 That means evening workouts may help you to build strength a little bit faster.